JuliaPOMDP/POMDPs.jl/docs/src/generative.md

 The generative interface is typically used when it is easier to return sampled states and observations rather than explicit distributions as in the [Explicit interface](@ref explicit_doc).
 This type of model is often referred to as a "black-box" model.

+In some special cases (e.g. reinforcement learning with [RLInterface.jl](https://github.com/JuliaPOMDP/RLInterface.jl)), an initial observation is needed before any actions are taken.
+In this case, the [`initialobs`](@ref) function will be used.

 ## The [`gen`](@ref) function

 The [`gen`](@ref) function has three versions differentiated by the type of the first argument.